 - ½ onion chopped

 - 3 slices of bacon

-- 1/2 cup shredded Parmesan cheese or a rind Parmesan cheese
+- ½ cup grated Parmesan cheese or a rind Parmesan cheese

-- 1/2 tsp each salt & pepper for roasting asparagus
+- ½ teaspoon each salt & pepper for roasting asparagus

 - Preheat the oven to 375 degrees

-Using a submersion or stand blender, blend the soup until it is creamy.
+- Using an immersion blender or stand blender, cream asparagus soup until it is smooth and velvety.

-Garnish with reserved asparagus and bacon crumbles.
+- Garnish with reserved asparagus tips and bacon crumbles.
 A drizzle of good olive oil adds so much flavor!